t2mune/mrtparse/README.md

 These scripts are included in 'examples' directory.
 ###print_all.py
 ####Description
-It displays the contents of a MRT format file.
+This script displays the contents of a MRT format file.
 ####Usage
     print_all.py <path to the file>
 ####Result